jkarafotis/Certifications/Study.md

     Function: Switches that offer advanced features such as VLAN support, traffic management, port security, and monitoring.

     Use: Ideal for larger networks where you need to control the flow of data and ensure network security and performance.

+    Note: Also allows for Redundancy support using spanning tree protocal (STP) this will take info from one port and copy it to another port on the device
+    Also adds simple network managment protocol (SNMP)
 - Access Points (APs)
     Function: Devices that allow wireless devices to connect to a wired network via Wi-Fi.
+This is a Brdige or wifi extender in simple terms

     Use: Commonly used in Wi-Fi networks in offices, homes, or public spaces to provide internet connectivity for mobile devices.
 - Cable Infrastructure
     Function: Refers to the physical cables used to carry data between devices.
 Common types include copper (Ethernet) and fiber optic cables.

-    Use: Ensures that data can travel between devices, switches, and routers in the network.
+    Use: Ensures that data can travel between devices, switches, and routers in the network. typically we wire large areas to a patch panel that way once its set we wont need to move it to avoid any complexity.
 - Patch Panels
     Function: A centralized device that manages and organizes the cabling in a network.

-    Use: Patch panels allow network administrators to easily connect, disconnect, and reorganize network connections.
+    Use: Patch panels allow network administrators to easily connect, disconnect, and reorganize network connections. the patch panel has RJ-45 connectors that can connect to a switch or a router or interface to give connectivity
 - Firewalls
     Function: Devices or software that monitor and control incoming and outgoing network traffic based on security rules.

     Use: They act as a barrier between a trusted network and untrusted networks (like the internet) to prevent unauthorized access and threats.
+Has ability to proxy traffic essentially checking if IPs are safe before actually allowing potentially malitious traffic.

+    Notes: Commonly called a OSI layer 4 device.
+Some firewalls that understand application traffic wouldbe considered layer 7 devices.
 - Power over Ethernet (PoE)
     Function: A technology that allows network cables to carry electrical power, along with data, to remote devices such as IP cameras, phones, and wireless access points.